 The Persian New Year, or Norooz or Nowruz, is celebrated with a concert, fires and festivities in mid-March each year in West Vancouver at Ambleside Park.

-Norooz Fire Festival at Ambleside
+Norooz Fire Festival

 Vancouver’s North Shore has a large Iranian population and in good years as many as 10,000 to 15,000 people turn out for the West Vancouver celebrations.